40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Methodology

 \begin{itemize} \item[\textbf{I1~}] Reports an empirical study with human participants. \item[\textbf{I2~}] Measures bottom-up source code comprehension. \item[\textbf{I3~}] Published before 2020. \item[\textbf{I4~}] Published in a peer-reviewed journal, conference, or workshop. \item[\textbf{E1~}] Is not available in English. \item[\textbf{E2~}] Is a meta-study on code comprehension experiments. \item[\textbf{E3~}] Is a replication without substantial modification. \item[\textbf{E4~}] Is a duplicate or extension of an already included paper. \end{itemize}

-Inclusion criteria I1 and I2 ensured that a paper was within the scope of this work by describing empirical studies with human participants who needed to understand source code.
+Inclusion criteria I1 and I2 ensured that a paper was within the scope of this work.
 Examples of code comprehension studies that do not meet I1 include those that only analyze existing data (see, e.g.,~\cite{Posnett:2011:Simpler,Trockman:2018:automaticallyreanalyzed}).
 I2 was only fulfilled if the quality or performance of a participant in understanding code was measured (not, for example, \textit{how} participants proceed in understanding code, as in, e.g.,~\cite{Latoza:2007:program,Arunachalam:1996:cognitive}).
 Of all the criteria, I2 represents the one that was the most challenging to evaluate because primary studies to date rarely define the construct under investigation, and we will later see that authors use different terms for the same construct.
+To evaluate this inclusion criterion, we read the entire paper unless it could already be clearly excluded based on the abstract.
 We also emphasize that in evaluating I2, we focused on the authors' intent and only rarely judged at this stage of our study whether the chosen task design of a primary study can actually measure understanding.
 If we could not find any explicit indication that the primary study was intended to measure code comprehension and at the same time the task design was not explicit in this respect, we did not include the primary study.

 The rationale for restricting our search to papers published before 2020 (I3) was that we started our literature search in early 2020 and that this constraint would increase the reproducibility and extensibility of our approach.
 Including only peer-reviewed literature (I4) served the purpose of quality assurance.
 Thus, our dataset contains only primary studies whose methodology has been considered sound by at least a few members of the community.